History of Ole Miss Rebels football

 The Ole Miss Rebels, the football team of the University of Mississippi, was founded in 1893.
 The state's first football team, the Rebels currently play in the FBS Subdivision of NCAA Division 1 Football and in the West Division of the Southeastern Conference (SEC).

-Ole Miss has made three national championship appearances (1959, 1960, 1962), won one national championship (1960), and won six SEC championships (1947, 1954, 1955, 1960, 1962, 1963).
+Ole Miss claims three national championships despite never finishing No. 1 in the AP and Coaches Polls, and won six SEC championships (1947, 1954, 1955, 1960, 1962, 1963).

 In 2019, the program received one of the biggest punishments ever issued by the NCAA for recruiting and academic violations: a two-year postseason ban, three years of probation, a four-year ban on certain scholarships, and the erasure of 33 wins from 2010 to 2016.

 Overview

 Early history (1893–1946)

 In 1890, Dr. Alexander Bondurant, later the dean of the Ole Miss Graduate School, rallied Ole Miss students to help form an athletic department to encompass the sports of football, baseball and tennis.
 The students brought this initiative to reality and in 1893, with Bondurant as the coach, a football team came to fruition.
 The first team won four of five games during that inaugural football season with Bondurant as head coach.
 One of those wins was the very first football game ever played by an Ole Miss team, a 56–0 defeat against Southwest Baptist University of Jackson, Tennessee (now known as Union University).
 This was on November 11, 1893.

 The next year, 1894, Bondurant passed on his coaching duties.
 Ole Miss Football, a book published in 1980 by Sports Yearbook Company of Oxford, MS, says J.W.S.
 Rhea was the first coach at Ole Miss having been hired part-time by Bondurant and having led the 1894 team to a 6–1 record.
 The annual Ole Miss media guide lists C.D.
 Clark as the coach of the 1894 team and further says about him, "Although it has never been documented, it is thought that C.D.
 Clark of Tufts was the first paid football coach at Ole Miss.
 His name appears as manager of the team as shown in the Ole Miss Magazine dated November 1894."
 The College Football Data Warehouse also lists Clark as the coach for the 1894 team.